No, no… We aren’t talking about workplace gossip!

 “I still want to work with children because they help me remember to slow down and have fun.
 Life as an adult can sometimes be stressful.
 However, moments like explaining the logistics of Katy Perry’s Superbowl sharks to a 6-year-old boy help me smile and appreciate the life experience I have gained thus far.
 I also enjoy helping children discover how they can use their own strengths and passions to make learning fun.
 For example, if a boy loves superheroes, I like helping him figure out that even superheroes need to do math homework so they can figure out how many people to save!” -Hannah A.

-“Working with children is shh a great!
+“Working with children is such a great opportunity!
 It means experiencing the fresh and honest perspective they have on life.
 It really is a gift to see the world through the eyes of a child.” -Cassie S.

 “Children are fun and exciting people to be around.
 Although they have their own set of difficulties, they provide a challenge that I’m ready to tackle.
 I also thoroughly enjoy when kids accomplish something all by themselves and have that wonderful “I did it!” feeling.” -Jessica C.